 Female Nile monitors reach sexual maturity at about 2 years or when they attain lengths of about 14 inches.
 Eggs are typically deposited into burrows, and clutches consist of 12-60 eggs depending on the size of the female, with larger females laying more eggs.
 Males will mate with many different females and engage in fierce wrestling competitions with other males for mating opportunities.
 Nile monitors can live up to 20 years in captivity.
 They are the largest lizard species in Africa and can attain lengths of about 6.5 feet and weigh up to 17.8 pounds, although a typical adult averages 5 feet in length and weighs close to 15 pounds.

-Nile monitors are generalist feeders and hunt for prey on the surface, below ground, in trees and in fresh and saltwater (Losos and Greene 1988).
+Nile monitors are generalist feeders and hunt for prey on the surface, below ground, in trees and in fresh and saltwater.
 Their broad diet includes crabs, crayfish, mussels, snails, slugs, termites, caterpillars, beetles, spiders, grasshoppers and crickets, fish, frogs, toads, lizards, turtles, snakes, young crocodiles, and other reptiles, birds and their eggs, and small mammals.

 Aside from desert regions, the Nile monitor occurs throughout the Nile River delta in sub-Saharan Africa.
 Thirty-three countries from Senegal to Somalia and from Egypt (Nile Valley) to South Africa also report observations of this lizard.
 Nile monitors may exist at altitudes as high as 6,560 feet above sea level.

-Nile monitors have known breeding populations in Lee, Miami-Dade, and Palm Beach Counties, although observations have occurred throughout the state including multiple observations in Broward County.
+Nile monitors are established in Lee and Palm Beach Counties, although observations have occurred throughout the state including multiple observations in Broward County.
 South Florida’s extensive canal system may provide dispersal corridors for the species, which tends to inhabit water edges.
 Researchers believe populations of Nile monitors in Florida stem from intentional and unintentional releases from animals in captivity.
 Nile monitors may escape confinement by pushing off the tops of cages or by using their sharp claws to tear through screens.
 They may be intentionally released if they become difficult to feed, manage or handle or if they are deemed unfit or too sick to sell in the reptile trading industry.
 Nile monitors may also escape from facilities destroyed by hurricanes.